Tanks of Japan: Post World War I tank designs

-At first, an indigenous hybrid amphibious car known as the Sumida Amphibious Armored Car (AMP) was tested in 1930.
+At first, an indigenous hybrid amphibious car known as the Sumida amphibious armored car (AMP) was tested in 1930.
 It had both tracks and wheels and was able to drive in forward and reverse, both in the water and on land.
-The Japanese cavalry officers were not impressed with the performance, so the amphibious car concept was abandoned.
+Japanese cavalry officers were not impressed with the performance, so the amphibious car concept was abandoned.
 The design was changed to a land tracked vehicle only.

-The initial attempt for the tracked vehicle resulted in the Type 92 Jyu-Sokosha heavy armoured car by Ishikawajima Motorcar Manufacturing Company (Isuzu Motors).
+The initial attempt at a tracked vehicle resulted in the Type 92 Jyu-Sokosha heavy armoured car by Ishikawajima Motorcar Manufacturing Company (Isuzu Motors).
 The Type 92 was designed for use by the cavalry for reconnaissance and infantry support.
-Production of this first indigenous tankette was plagued by technical problems and only 167 units were built.
+Production of this first indigenous tankette was plagued by technical problems.

 The IJA determined that a new tankette was needed, so in 1933 development of the project was given to Tokyo Gas and Electric Industry (later known as Hino Motors).
 The completed 1934 experimental model was a small light tracked vehicle with a turret armed with one machine gun.
 The design was standardized as the Type 94 tankette, and it was designated for reconnaissance and infantry support.
 It entered service in 1935, but was later superseded by the Type 97 tankette.
 Both were "tailored" vehicles for operating in China.
 There the ultra-light tankettes, with weak armament and armor but highly mobile, proved very successful in infantry support and reconnaissance.
-However, by the late thirties, it became clear that these type of vehicles would not be very useful against a more serious armed enemy.
+However, by the late thirties, it became clear that these types of vehicles would not be very useful against a more serious armed enemy.
 The development of tankettes was stopped.

 By 1932, Mitsubishi Heavy Industries was producing an air-cooled diesel engine that was suitable for tanks.
 It was placed experimentally into a Type 89.
 This later became known as the Type 89-B medium tank.
 Subsequently, Major Tomio Hara designed the suspension system, which was used on many future Japanese tanks.
 The bell crank scissors suspension paired bogie wheels connected by a coil spring mounted horizontally outside the hull.